saladtopfive/GSM-Gateway/README.md

 - The Excel file must not be open in edit mode — the script needs to read it.
 - All dates and times are interpreted in the `Europe/Warsaw` timezone.
 - Invalid rows in the schedule are skipped with a warning.

+## License
+This project is licensed under the MIT permissive license.